learn-co-curriculum/intro-to-tdd-rspec-and-learn/README.md

 A test is always going to be about setting up a state with a known result and comparing that known result or expectation to the behavior of your program, ensuring that your program behaves as you expected.

-There are many kind of tests and Test Driven Development and RSpec are very complex topics, however, just focus on the semantics and meaning of the spec files and you'll be fine and get the hang of it quickly.
+There are many kind of tests, and Test Driven Development and RSpec are very complex topics, however, just focus on the semantics and meaning of the spec files and you'll be fine and get the hang of it quickly.
 It's a tremendously valuable skill to be introduced to this early.

 ### Running Our Tests